mlnrt/pexip-logs-in-aws/README.md

 # What  is the purpose of this project ?
 This is an experiment of using AWS built-in log management, query and analytics tools to help with troubleshooting and searching through the logs of the Pexip Infinity video-conferencing platform.

+# How does it work ?
+I have create a demo which I published on Youtube in two parts:
+  - part 1: shows how to get the logs into AWS CloudWatch Logs, how the provided Lambda function wrangles the logs in JSON and another function exports them into back into CloudWatch Logs and/or S3:
+  - part 2: -- coming soon --

 # What does the code repo contains ?
 It contains
   - an AWS CloudFormation YAML template which will provision most of the needed resources (IAM roles, CloudWatch Logs log groups, Lambda Functions, Glue databases and tables...),